 Steps to follow

-- Get a server to host your code (Cyclic platform, or any other provider like Heroku)
+1. Get a server to host your code (Hop.io, or any other provider like Heroku)

 Project setup

-You need to have the bare bones done in order to use webhook so that we can check it works perfectly.
+You need to have the bare bones done to use Webhook so that we can check it works perfectly.
 We’re using the Telegraf library to build the bot here.

 Basic code to get your bot up and running.